danielkieuu/CSC2003-B1/mappingreadme.md

 In an effort to save on processing power the `(heurestic * 10)` was removed from the manhattan method.
 We have chosen A* to find the shortest path to our goal node in an attempt to reduce the amount of time needed for traveling and mapping out the entire maze.

+Nodes are not generated at compile time to save on memory.
 The node generation of the map is fully dynamic and can be scaled up by changing the variable `NUMOFNODESTODECLARE` to increase the array to store the dynamically generated nodes.

 ## Memory Used